Best Small Towns in Florida Under 10,000 Residents

 - Yankeetown – Another Levy County Florida town.
 This one is on the Gulf of Mexico near the mouth of the Withlacoochee River.
 Cool little coastal town.
 (Pop.
 588)

-- Inverness – This Florida town is a freshwater fishing village surrounded by lakes.
+- Inverness – This Florida small town is a freshwater fishing village surrounded by lakes.
 The Inverness area was inhabited by Seminole Indians and their chief, Osceola, during the Second Seminole War.
 (Pop.
 7543)

 - Steinhatchee – Steinhatchee is another Gulf Coast fishing community located at the mouth of the river with the same name.
 Several restaurants and marinas make this a popular spot for summer residents.
 Also known for harvesting tasty scallops from the shallow flats when in season.
 The town is located 20 miles north of Cross City on the Gulf Coast.
 (Pop.
 1049)